ShoshiDeveloper/api_requester_package/README.md

-This package provides minimal functionality for api requests.
-The package also makes it possible to build a query in the form of a chain.
+A package for creating API requests in the form of a chain.

 ## Features

-Optional use of an access token
+- Optional use of an access token

-List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started